goodmajo/ME382PentRob/README.md

 I added support for the BTS7960 (aka IBT_2) motor drivers I'm using to control the drive motors.
 It's very easy to use.
 Keep in mind that these drivers do not require a command to the enable pins like the L298N.
 Instead, I'm connecting my enable pins to a bus that is connected to the Arduino's 5V out pin.

 ## 11 - 15 - 2016 ##
 I've uploaded a slightly more up to date version of everything, plus a zip file of the library.
 My priority at this point is changing the way the IBT2 function handles enabling each side of the driver.
 I am starting to think that having both sides enabled all the time is not wise.
 I fried an Arduino mega today (!!!) and this might be at the root of that unfortunate occurance.
 In any event, more to come as soon as I get a replacement in the mail.

+## 11 - 17 - 2017 ##
+I have changed the MotorDrv class to have the drive motors enable only when they're moving.
+I have not tested this yet, but I have no reason to believe it won't work.
+The new IBT2 function usage is described in the comments.